szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 On this page I am trying to collect some ideas what to take in account when comparing the two languages.

+There are many articles comparing thei technical merrits of the two languages, I don't think repeating them here would benefit anyone, though I should link to them.
+So I look at some other metrics.
+Some might be relevant to you, some not.

 ## Speed

 In general it is said that the run-time speed of the two languages is the same.